 ORIGIN & FUNCTIONS

-Functions of the Court of Appeals began in the colonial period.
+Functions of the Supreme Court of Maryland began in the colonial period.
 Then, the Upper House of Maryland's Assembly consisted of the Governor and Council, who, in 1664, first reviewed writs of error appealing judgments of the Provincial Court.
 In 1694, the Governor and Council were authorized by statute to consider appeals from the Provincial Court (Chapter 18, Acts of 1694).
 The four-member court of Governor and Council first sat in May 1695 in Annapolis.

 As the highest tribunal in Maryland, the Court of Appeals was created by the Constitution of 1776 (Art.
 56).
 The Court was to be "composed of persons of integrity and sound judgment in the law, whose judgment shall be final and conclusive in all cases of appeal, from the general court, court of chancery, and court of admiralty . . ."
 With Council advice and consent, the Governor appointed all judges (Art.
 48).
 Five judges were commissioned in 1778, and that number reduced to three in 1801.

 Robert C. Murphy Courts of Appeal Building, 361 Rowe Blvd., Annapolis, Maryland, June 2006.
 Photo by Diane F. Evartt.

 The Court was restructured in 1806 by dividing the State into six judicial districts (Chapter 55, Acts of 1804, confirmed by Chapter 16, Acts of 1805).
 For each judicial district, the Governor and Council appointed a chief judge and two associate judges.
 Together, these six chief judges constituted the Court of Appeals which began to sit on the Western Shore in Annapolis, as well as on the Eastern Shore at Easton.